ngrok/sqlmw/README.md

 sqlmw is an early stage. \
 A version that guarantees API compatibility has not been released yet. \
 Breaking API changes can happen anytime in the master branch.

+## Breaking Changes

+- unversioned -> 0.1.0
+  - `StmtExecContext`, `StmtQueryContext`, `StmtClose` Interceptor methods now accepts a parameter of type `sqlmw.Stmt` instead of `driver.Stmt`, change the parameter type of your `Interceptor` implementations accordingly